sashite/qpi.rb/README.md

 - `#==(other)` - Full equality comparison

 ### Constants
-- `Sashite::Gan::SEPARATOR` - Colon separator character
+- `Sashite::Gan::Actor::SEPARATOR` - Colon separator character

 ## Advanced Usage

 ### Component Extraction and Manipulation

-The new `to_pin` and `to_snn` methods enable powerful component-based operations:
+The `to_pin` and `to_snn` methods enable powerful component-based operations:

 ```ruby
 # Extract and manipulate components